IndigoUnited/js-promtie/README.md

 Unlike `Bluebird` or `Q`, <insert name here> aims to be used with native promises.
 You can use each util separately without requiring the whole library.

-This module includes the most common utils needed to work with collections of promises (or values): each, map, filter, reduce, sort; as well as other common patterns when using promises: delay, timeout, retry, spread, thenIf, catchIf, ...
+This module includes the most common utils needed to work with collections of promises (or values): each, map, filter, reduce, sort; as well as other common patterns when using promises: delay, timeout, retry, spread, catchIf, ...

 **Example:**
 ```javascript